isabella232/hdinsight-storm-azure-data-lake-store/README.md

 There are several ways to view the data.
 In this section we use the Azure Portal and the `hdfs` command to view the data.

-> [AZURE.NOTE] You should allow the topologies to run for several minutes before checking the output data, so that data has been synched to several files on Azure Data Lake Store.
+Note: You should allow the topologies to run for several minutes before checking the output data, so that data has been synched to several files on Azure Data Lake Store.

 * __From the [Azure Portal](https://portal.azure.com)__: In the portal, select the Azure Data Lake Store that you used with HDInsight.

-    > [AZURE.NOTE] If you did not pin the Data Lake Store to the Azure portal dashboard, you can find it by selecting __Browse__ at the bottom of the list on the left, then __Data Lake Store__, and finally selecting the store.
+    Note: If you did not pin the Data Lake Store to the Azure portal dashboard, you can find it by selecting __Browse__ at the bottom of the list on the left, then __Data Lake Store__, and finally selecting the store.

     From the icons at the top of the Data Lake Store, select __Data Explorer__.